abatushkova/mesto-react/README.md

 Webpack generated bundle.

 ## Project status
-This app is currently in development.
-Users can click on edit-avatar, edit-profile, add-card, delete-card buttons to open modal windows, can click on image to open it fullscreen.
-Functionality to change avatar or profile information, to add, delete or like cards is in progress.
+This app is complete.
+Users can change avatar or profile information, add, delete and like cards.

 ## Credits
 Alena Batushkova - junior web developer